BetaZero: Belief-State Planning for Long-Horizon POMDPs using Learned Approximations: Open-Sourced Code and Experiments

 \section{Open-Sourced Code and Experiments}

-The BetaZero algorithm has been open sourced and incorporated into the Julia programming language POMDPs.jl ecosystem \cite{pomdps_jl}.
+The BetaZero algorithm has been open sourced and incorporated into the Julia programming language POMDPs.jl ecosystem \citep{pomdps_jl}.
 Fitting into this ecosystem allows BetaZero to access existing POMDP models and can easily be compared to various POMDP solvers.
-The user constructs a \texttt{BetaZeroSolver} that takes parameters for policy iteration and data generation, parameters for neural network architecture and training, and parameters for MCTS (described in the tables above).
-The user may choose to define a method that inputs the belief $b$ and outputs the belief representation $\tilde{b}$ used by the neural network (where the default computes the belief mean and std).
+The user constructs a {\texttt{BetaZeroSolver}} that takes parameters for policy iteration and data generation, parameters for neural network architecture and training, and parameters for MCTS (described in the tables above).
+The user may choose to define a method that inputs the belief $b$ and outputs the belief representation $\tilde{b}$ used by the neural network (the default computes the belief mean and std).
+Given a \texttt{pomdp::{POMDP}} structure, a \texttt{solver::{BetaZeroSolver}} is constructed and solved using:

+which runs \textit{offline} policy iteration (\cref{alg:betazero}).
+Once you have a trained neural network, an action can then be generated \textit{online} from the policy given a belief $b$ using the following (\cref{alg:mcts-top-lvl}):

 All experiments, including the experiment setup for the baseline algorithms with their heuristics, are included for reproducibility.
 Code to run MCTS data collection across parallel processes is also included.
-The code and experiments presented in this work are available online: https://github.com/sisl/BetaZero.jl
+The code and experiments presented in this work are available online.\footnote{\url{https://github.com/sisl/BetaZero.jl}}